tynooo/python-cdk-locust/README.md

 ```

 You can now deploy your template by running ```cdk deploy```
+This should take about 5 minutes to complete.

 ## Step 5: Create a container and task definition